funnythingz/gogogo/README.md

 # GoGoGo

-This is web application in the Golang project template.
+This is web application in the Golang project template of DDD base.

 ## Usage